 NFL teams have completed 25 trades from August 1 this year until today (Tuesday, Oct.
 30), and unless one of the few rumors moves being floated somehow comes to fruition, that could well be the number it ends on.

-It’s 14 trades fewer than what fans saw in 2017, when Jimmy Garoppolo’s deadline-day switch from the New England Patriots to the San Francisco 49ers was the icing on the cake of an explosive year for player movement.
+It’s 14 trades fewer than what fans saw in 2017, when Jimmy Garoppolo’s deadline-day switch from the New England Patriots to the San Francisco 49ers was the icing on the cake of an explosive year for player movement surprising everyone who wanted to bet on football.
 Unfortunately for those fans of the dramatic, this year’s slowed pace also indicates 2017 was little more than an anomaly rather than the beginning of a new trend in the NFL.